ta-vivo/ta-vivo-documentation/src/front-end/README.md

 cp .env.example .env
 ```

-This environment file contains the variables and values necessary to start the front-end without any further complications.
+Check the [Environment variables](#environment-variables) before running the project to set the correct values.

 Now you can run the app